RayHightower/RayHightower.com/_posts/2017-11-27-huaqiangbei-in-shenzhen-china.markdown

 ### Passports and Visas

 US citizens need a passport and a visa to visit mainland China.
-As of this writing, it's possible to visit Shenzhen for up to six days without a visa, but a definitely visa is needed if you want to go outside the city.
-So grab the visa.
-A service like [Travisa](http://travisa.com) can get you a ten-year multiple entry visa for less than $200, and they'll manage the process for you.
+As of this writing, it's possible to visit Shenzhen for up to six days without a visa, but a visa is needed if you want to go outside the city.
+A service like [Travisa](http://travisa.com) can get you a ten-year multiple entry visa for less than $200, and they'll manage the application process for you.

 ### Flights and Hotels